Agoric/eslint-config-jessie/README.md

 [Jessie](https://github.com/Agoric/Jessie/) is a tiny subset of JavaScript designed for writing smart contracts with confidence.
 Jessie removes the hazardous parts to create an [object-capability](https://agoric.com/faqs/#ocaps) subset that supports reasoning about code functionality and robustness.

 For more information on Jessie, view the [repository on Github](https://github.com/Agoric/Jessie).
-You can also [view the grammar written in BNF](https://github.com/Agoric/Jessie/blob/master/src/tinyses.js).
+You can also [view the grammar written in BNF](https://github.com/Agoric/Jessie/blob/96557ee131961c15bc2bfa891df81597f6015a85/src/tinyses.js#L39).

 # eslint-config-jessie

 `eslint-config-jessie` is a package that includes the basic ESLint configuration for enforcing most Jessie rules.

 ## Installation
+Prerequisites: Node.js (>=6.14), npm version 3+.

-You'll first need to install [ESLint](http://eslint.org):
+You'll first need to install [ESLint](http://eslint.org).
+We recommend installing it locally rather than globally:

 ```
 $ npm i eslint --save-dev